octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

 ## Interface and library

-The FA2 interface formalize a standard way to design tokens and thus describes a list of entry points (that must be implemented) and data structures related to those entry points.
+The FA2 interface formalizes a standard way to design tokens and thus describes a list of entry points (that must be implemented) and data structures related to these entry points.
 A more detailed decription of the interface is broken down in following sections.

 In addition to the FA2 interface, the FA2 standard provides helper functions to manipulate data structures involved in FA2 interface.
 The FA2 library contains helper functions for :